Sign Up for Our Newsletter!

 Gift of Life Insurance

 ZERO will not, however, as a matter of course, agree to accept gifts from donors for the purpose of purchasing life insurance on the donor’s life.
-Exceptions to this policy will be made only after researching relevant state/provincial laws to ensure that ZERO has an insurable interest under applicable state/province law.
+Exceptions to this policy will be made only after researching relevant state/provincial laws to ensure that ZERO has an insurable interest under applicable state/provincial law.

 No insurance products may be endorsed for use in funding gifts to ZERO without board approval.